Florida's coronavirus reported deaths rise by 128, cases climb by 11,548

-Coronavirus continues to spike with Florida with the fourth day in a row of triple-digit death increases, 128, and 11,548 cases -- figures that were not records -- as the positive rate is a record 11.3 percent and 103,929 were tested in one day, the Florida Health Department announced Friday.
+Coronavirus continues to spike with Florida with the fourth day in a row of triple-digit death increases, 128, and a U..S. high 11,548 cases – figures that were not records – f as the positive rate is a record 11.3 percent and 103,929 were tested in one day, the Florida Health Department announced Friday.

 On Thursday, Florida set a record with 156 deaths, which represented 16.2 percent in the nation.
 The cases were the second highest ever in the state, 13,965, which was 19.0 percent of the nation's total.
 The cases record is 15,300 set Sunday.